lkc9015/freestyle_project/README.md

 # Latural Language Processing (NLP), Latent Dirichlet Allocation (LDA) & Non-negative Matrix Factorization (NMF)

-Python library for analyze corporates' shareholders letter.
-This uses two natural language processing methods (LDA & NMF).
+This application analyzes five companies' (Adobe, ea, Aspen, Compuware and Citrix) shareholders letter from 1993 to 2003 with two different natural language processing methods (LDA & NMF).

+With two methods, it shows ten topic models in 48 letters, topic shares associated with each company.
+In addition, it visualizes the results with a heatmap and a topic distance map.

 For more information about LDA and NMF, click the links below.